plant based diet

 After going through several different versions over the years, the most recent rendition is a circular plate (known as “My Plate”) with four divisions of fruits, grains, vegetables, and proteins, and a cup near the plate representing dairy.
-Grains and vegetables are the most significant portions on the plate.
+Grains and vegetables are the now the least significant portions on the plate.
 Most Americans recognize this as a balanced way to approach nutrition.
-However, much research has surfaced recently about the merits of plant-based eating.
+However, much research has recently emerged on the merits of plant-based eating.

 Worldwide Participation in Plant-Based Diet

 Many countries already practice plant-based eating, and the results indicate this isn’t bad.
-Several statistics quoted in Michael Greger’s “How Not to Die “are thought-provoking.
+In his book “How Not to Die,” Michael Greger shares several compelling findings from research on plant-based populations worldwide:

 People in the United States are catching on to the trend.
 While only 2% of Americans identify as vegans, research indicates that over 50% have plant-based products in their homes, and searches for plant-based recipes have increased by 85%.